What is quinoa good for?

 – Quinoa biscuits, toasted quinoa: An alternative snack to common wheat toasts.
 Ideal for coeliacs.

-(More information about quinoa recipes in the listing above)
+(More information about quinoa recipes in the listing below)

 Where to buy quinoa?